AxelThevenot/K-Means/README.md

 ## Let's start with python for the k-means algorithm

-Firstly we need to import  numpy to deal with array or matrix, sklearn to generate artificialy a data set and we need to import matplotib for the render.
+Firstly we need to import :
+* numpy to deal with arrays or matrices
+* scikit-learn to generate artificialy a data set
+* matplotib for the render

 ### Import